mozilla/release-services/src/releng_docs/projects/staticanalysis-bot.rst

 During a release, the release manager needs to test if the static analyis is working on staging or production environment.

-As the Taskcluster task is triggered by **shipit pulse listener**, you need to login on the Heroku dashboard and see the logs of the pulse listener instances:
+As the Taskcluster task is triggered by **pulselistener**, you need to login on the Heroku dashboard and see the logs of the pulse listener instances:

 * `Pulse listener staging logs <https://dashboard.heroku.com/apps/shipit-staging-pulse-listener/logs>`_
 * `Pulse listener production logs <https://dashboard.heroku.com/apps/shipit-production-pulse-listen/logs>`_